 Graduation rate of black male players in NCAAs at 74 percent

-The graduation rate of African-American men's basketball players from teams participating in the NCAA Tournament is 74 percent compared to 93 percent for white players.
+The graduation rate of African-American men's basketball players from teams participating in the NCAA Tournament is 74 percent compared with 93 percent for white players.

 The graduation rate for white male basketball players remained the same as last year.

-White female basketball players on tournament teams graduated at a rate of 96 percent compared to 87 percent for black female players.
+White female basketball players on tournament teams graduated at a rate of 96 percent compared with 87 percent for black female players.

-Overall, the women's teams in the tournament are graduating at a rate of 90 percent, compared to 76 percent for the men.
+Overall, the study indicated women's teams in the tournament are graduating at a rate of 90 percent, compared with 76 percent for the men.

 ''Some schools are taking risks on admitting students who are not at a level of traditional students being accepted into the campus,'' Lapchick said of some men's team. ''Unless the university provides programs to bring the student up to that academic standard of the normal admitted student, then you are almost guaranteeing their failure.''

 The one-and-done factor on the men's side doesn't apply to the study, Lapchick said.
 Those students are not included in the findings if the athlete leaves in good academic standing.

 ''In most of those situations, schools are pretty careful to make sure that student stays eligible,'' he said.

 Lapchick suggested the NCAA needs to raise its academic progress rate to 60 percent rather than the current 50.
 He said 78 percent of the men's teams and 97 percent of the women's teams currently meet those standards, but more schools need to strive to reach that level.

 ''I think raising that would be incentive for schools that are still hovering around the 50-percent rate standard,'' Lapchick. ''When there is a threat of the loss of scholarships or postseason play, that is a big incentive for coaches to increase the graduation rates that are contributing to the gap.''